Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Background

 \textbf{Multi-Agent RL.} Many real-world problems require interaction modeling among different agents, and multi-agent RL algorithms are thus needed.
 A common approach is to assign each agent with a separate training mechanism.
 Such a distributed learning architecture reduces the implementation of learning difficulty and computational complexity.
 For DRL problems with large-scale state space, using the DQN algorithm instead of the Q learning algorithm to train each agent individually can construct a simple multi-agent DRL system.
 Tampuu et al.~\cite{tampuu2017multiagent} dynamically adjust the reward model according to different goals and proposed a DRL model in which multiple agents can cooperate and compete with each other.
 When faced with reasoning tasks that require multiple agents to communicate with each other, the DQN models usually fail to learn an effective strategy.
 To solve this problem, Foerster et al.~\cite{foerster2016learning} proposed a method called Deep Distributed Recurrent Q-Networks (DDRQN) model for multi-agent communication and cooperation with partially observable state.
 Except for distributed learning, other mechanisms including cooperative learning, competitive learning, and direct parameter sharing are also used in different multi-agent scenarios~\cite{bucsoniu2010multi}.
+Yang et al.~\cite{yang2018mean} also proposed the Mean Field Multi-agent RL (MFRL), which estimates the interaction within the agent through the average influence of the overall agent or neighboring agents.